 Avocado trees and avocado fruit should never be given to parrots.
 Birds should never have access to avocado trees or fruits.

-Since we humans love eating avocado, it’s simple common sense to not allow avocado near bird bowls, food prepration areas or utensils, nor to ever share any avocado-containing foods like guacamole, oil and pastes with parrots.
+So it’s simply common sense to not allow avocado near bird bowls, food prepration areas or utensils, nor to ever share any avocado-containing foods like guacamole, oil and pastes with parrots.